ironclad logo

 Operational risks

 A data disclosure agreement helps you protect the sensitive information you share with another party.
-Some of that information may be intellectual property, such as a trade secret that gives your business a competitive advantage.
-Without an agreement, the other party could disclose such sensitive information, making you lose your competitive edge.
+Think about your proprietary algorithms, upcoming product roadmaps, or confidential client lists.
+Without an agreement, the receiving party could accidentally (or intentionally) leak that information, instantly erasing your competitive edge.

 How to enforce a data disclosure agreement

-Enforcing a data disclosure agreement can be challenging, but here are some ways to ensure compliance and protect sensitive information.
+It’s common knowledge that enforcing a data disclosure agreement can be challenging once the data leaves your hands.
+But here are a few practical ways to monitor compliance and protect your sensitive information.

 Identify the breach